JazzMaster/LazGFX/README.md

 SDL is an overachiever.
 PERIOD.<br>
 This is why OS9 was dropped.

+#### Mac OS

 OS9 doesnt support above OpenGL 1.2.1- SDL requires OpenGL version 2 or above.

 Blame APPLE for jumping the bandwagon but OSX does provide memory segmentation and protections.<br>
 While OS9 tries- it can still "BOMB OUT"- it can still crash..sometimes without a solution, otherwise randomly.